survivejs/react-book/manuscript/13_styling_react.md

 The primary benefit of adopting a methodology is that it brings structure to your project.
 Rather than writing ad hoc rules and hoping everything works, you will have something stronger to fall back onto.
 The methodologies overcome some of the basic issues and help you develop good software over the long term.
 The conventions they bring to a project help with maintenance and are less prone to lead to a mess.

-On the downside once you adopt one, you are pretty much stuck with that and it's going to be difficult to migrate.
+On the downside, once you adopt one, you are pretty much stuck with that and it's going to be difficult to migrate.
 But if you are willing to commit, there are benefits to gain.

 The methodologies also bring their own quirks (e.g., complex naming schemes).
 This may make certain things more complicated than they have to be.
 They don't necessarily solve any of the bigger underlying issues.
 They rather provide patches around them.